Kirk: Hundreds of thousands.

 - Homo sapiens (humans) actually downplay this trope; our population skyrocketed in recent centuries because we so thoroughly conquered all competition and our environment.
 It's difficult to call humans explosive breeders when it takes nine months to produce a single, initially-helpless (for YEARS) offspring from two viable members of both sexes.

 - How fast is the human population growing?
 About 50 years ago, the number of people on Earth was just 3 billion, less than half of the current (as of 2013) 7 billion plus.
 Since the rate at which our population is growing is also increasing, it's not unlikely that many people will live to see the population triple as well.
-Since fertility rates in developed countries tend to be drastically lower than undeveloped or developing ones, most projections have the population leveling off at around 10-11 billion by 2050, and declining thereafter.
+Since fertility rates in developed countries tend to be drastically lower than undeveloped or developing ones, most projections have the population leveling off at around 10-11 billion by 2050, and declining thereafter, although not significantly.

 - The infamous Australian rabbit incident.
 In 1860, a dozen rabbits were released there, for "adding hunting as a spot of home."
 It backfired.
 In only ten years, they had multiplied to over 600 million rabbits, which eradicated native marsupials, caused erosion by overgrazing, and preyed on small livestock such as poultry.